 - The construction of geological timescales involves relative and absolute dating.
 Date range involved: up to 4.6 billion years ago.

-- The dating a dinosaur and other fossils from Hawke’s Bay uses relative dating and matching the fossils with those from other places that have been accurately dated.
+- Professor James Crampton dates dinosarus and other fossils from Hawke’s Bay uses relative dating and matching the fossils with those from other places that have been accurately dated.
 Date range involved: 90 to 65 million years ago.

 - Dr Alan Beu is interested in layers of rock near Whanganui, which record cycles of climate change over millions of years.
 The relative order of events has been worked out, and absolute dates have been determined for points through the sequence.
 Date range involved: the last 5 million years.

 - Dr Marcus Vandergoes does his research in a South Island peat bog, where detailed dates have been obtained for vegetation changes during the last two ice ages.
 Absolute dating methods were chosen to suit the material available.
 Date range involved: the last 150,000 years.

 Our resources provide numerous opportunities for exploring the nature of science.
 Geologists’ ideas of how New Zealand has developed over time can change as new data is collected.
 For example, detailed studies of fossils and developments in dating techniques mean that dates on the New Zealand geological timescale are continually being refined.
 In another example, investigations of rocks near Whanganui have helped to change global models of past cycles of climate change.